masoud-bahrami/ConsumerDrivenContract.Net/README.md

 ***

 End-to-End test are write against the production version of the software(in production or production-like environments).
-Actually E2E tests, test the software against its interface.
+Actually E2E test, tests the software against its interface.
 ![E2E tests](https://martinfowler.com/articles/practical-test-pyramid/e2etests.png)